-3. Deciding what equipment or accessories you need
+3. Decide what equipment or accessories you need

-First, you’ll need lenses.
-Lenses are probably the most important piece of equipment you can buy for your camera – more important even than the camera itself.
-Lenses are so crucial because they determine which photos you can take in the first place.
+Lenses are probably the most important piece of equipment you can buy for your camera – more important even than the type of camera itself.
+The reason that lenses are so crucial is because they determine which photos you can take in the first place.
 Different lenses are compatible with different types of photography.

 Editing (or post-processing) software